department-of-veterans-affairs/va.gov-team/products/header-footer/federal-standardized-header-footer/research/phase2-AT/conversation-guide.md

 What I *hope to do today* is to get your feedback on something new that we're working on.

 What *I don't want to do* is add to any frustration you may have had with getting benefits from the VA.
-We may look at things that have caused you frustration, and I want you to know up front that I cannot make that better for you right now.
+We may talk about things that have caused you frustration, and I want you to know up front that I cannot make that better for you right now.
 I do not have access to your records, nor do I have any contact with claims reviewers.
 But I'd like to understand your frustrations because they can help me advocate for improvements to the process in the future.

 I have a colleague with us in this session who will be taking notes. *[Laura/CAIA person]* is also in this meeting to help with any technical issues that may arise with your use of assistive technology during this session.